 Members:

 Address of member unit:

-Note: If there is more than one member, the word "member" in this Decision refers to all members.
+Note: If there is more than one member, the word "member" in this Decision refer ers to all members.

 Background:

-The Co-operative gave the member a Notice to Appear as required by the Co-operative Corporations Act and the by-laws.
+The Co-operative gave the member a Notice to Appear as required Corporations Act and the by-laws. by the Co-operative

 Decision:

-The occupancy rights of the member in the unit are ended on the date stated in this Decision.
-The membership of the member in the Co-operative is ended on the same date.
+The occupancy rights of the member in the unit are ended on the da membership of the member in the Co-operative is ended on the same

 Reasons:

-The board of directors made its decision because the member broke the Co-operative's by-laws and eviction is appropriate.
+The board of directors made its decision because the member broke and eviction is appropriate. the Co-operative's by-laws

 Additional decision, if any:

 Date of board meeting:

 A member attended the board meeting: Yes: No: Who:

 Representative of a member attended board meeting: Yes: No:

 Name of representative:

 Kind of representative: Lawyer Paralegal Other

 Termination date:

-Grounds of termination: (Insert grounds from Notice to Appear as decided by board)
+Grounds of termination: (Insert grounds from Notice to Appear as decide d by board)

 (a) By-laws and parts of by-laws broken:

 (b) Summary of facts:

-board of directors passed on the date of the board meeting plution is still in effect and has not been amended.
+board of directors passed on the date of the board meeting lution is still in effect and has not been amended.

 Signature: Cardiff Housing Co-operative Inc.

 Date: By: Print name: Title: